Let's talk

 This page is designed to be a key resource to inform you with actions and insights.

-The new regime includes some important new topics for trustees and employers to consider across the areas of funding, investment and covenant which could have a significant impact on valuation outcomes in some cases.
+Under the new DB funding regime there are new concepts and requirements that all trustees and employers will need to be familiar with, which could have a significant impact on valuation outcomes in some cases:

 Richard Soldan, LCP Partner